Skip to content

 Referral fee.
 Amazon charges 8-15% of your selling price depending on the product category.
 Most categories land at 15%.
 On a $25 product, that is $3.75 per unit gone before you factor in anything else.

 Fulfillment fee.
 This covers Amazon picking, packing, and shipping your product to the customer.
 It varies by product size and weight.
-For a standard-size item under 1 lb, expect $3.00-$4.00 per unit.
+For a standard-size item under 1 lb, expect roughly $3.30-$4.60 per unit on the January 2026 rate card, plus the 3.5% fuel and logistics surcharge Amazon added on 17 April 2026.
 Larger or heavier items cost significantly more.
 Oversized products can run $9.00+ per unit.

 Storage fee.
 Amazon charges monthly storage based on cubic footage.
-Standard rates run roughly $0.78-$2.40 per cubic foot depending on the time of year.
-Q4 (October through December) storage fees spike significantly.
+Standard-size rates run roughly $0.78 per cubic foot from January through September and $2.40 per cubic foot from October through December.
+Q4 storage fees spike significantly.
 If your inventory sits for months without selling, storage costs compound and eat your margin.

 Additional fees for returns processing, labeling, and removal can add $1-$5 per unit depending on category and situation.
 Build them into your model.

-One note: Amazon updates its fee structure at least annually.
+One note: Amazon updates its fee structure at least annually, and 2026 brought two changes — a January rate-card increase and the April surcharge.
 The numbers above are approximate ranges to help you model your P&L. Always verify current rates on Amazon Seller Central before finalizing your budget.

 The point is not to memorize fee tables.
 It is to understand that Amazon's fees are a meaningful percentage of your selling price and they must be in your profitability model from day one.